Beats Solo 4 Headphones Review

 Street Noise Isolation Audio

-Like with Full Range noise isolation, the Beats Solo 4 Wireless won't block out much of common scenarios like traffic on a busy street or the ambient sounds of an office either.
+Like with Full Range noise isolation, the Beats Solo 4 Wireless don't block out much audio in our common scenarios tests.
+If you're on a busy street, you'll hear the sound of traffic.
+Likewise, in an office, you'll hear chatty coworkers.

 There's also a bump above zero in the bass range in this Noise Isolation graph, which appears only when used on our test rig.
 You won't experience this in your day-to-day use.